Mikaela/mikaela.github.io/n/essentialsoftware.md

 - Eye of GNOME is GNOME picture viewer and if I cannot `eog image.png` I get confused
 - Elisa is the Fedora Kinoite shipped music player
-- Gwenview is the KDE image viewer (think of Eye of {GNOME,MATE}=
-- Haruna is another Mpv front-end, but this time KDE.
-It also doesn't read or understand mpv.conf at the time of writing, so I ma mor elikely to suggest Celluloid while using mpv directly myself.
 - Kate is my go-to text editor when I want a GUI (otherwise it's the rpm-ostree nvim) and if the flatpak didn't exist (and if I wouldn't likely be using nvim where flatpaks have no power), I would make it yet another rpm-ostree install...
 - Kcalc is calculator
-- Kmahjong is a game shipped with Fedora Kinoite
-- Kmines is the same
 - Kolourpaint seems to be KDE's response to MS Paint, shipped with Fedora Kinoite
 - Krdc is Fedora Kinoite shipped remote desktop client (VNC, RDP)